worldbank/Health-Access-Metrics/docs/User Guide/1_get_started.md

 In this case, please refer to the [GitHub documentation](https://docs.github.com/en) about how to get started. \
 To run the notebooks and start performing the analyses, the following prerequisites are needed and recommended:

-- **Conda package manager**
+### Conda package manager

 For a structured and tidy organization of the software requirements, the intallation of minicoda (Anaconda is heavier) is recommended. \
-Please follow the following instructions: [ow to install miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install). \
+Please follow the following instructions: [How to install miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install). \
 Conda allows to create virtual environments within which it is possible to manage packages and libraries by efficiently handling and resolving dependencies (i.e. packages that are the building blocks of other packages) in Linux, Windows and MacOS.
 Given that the PAM-Toolkit has been tested using a Linux platform, a Linux environment is recommended to exploit the full potential of the package (Windows users can install a Linux Subsystem following [here](https://learn.microsoft.com/en-us/windows/wsl/install)).
-However, 95% of the functionalities are also working on Windows platforms, therefore a Windows conda also serves its purpose: \
+However, 95% of the functionalities are also working on Windows platforms, therefore a Windows conda also serves its purpose.\
 The following conda virtual environment is provided for both Linux and Windows users:
 ```
-*environment.yml*
+environment.yml
 ```
 After the conda installation, create an environment from the *environment.yml* file by running on the computer [terminal](https://docs.jupyter.org/en/latest/glossary.html#term-command-line):
 ```